 (Video clip source ” The Ascent of Money ” by Professor Niall Ferguson.)

-Any claim or unqualified assumption that purports a clay tablet of notation such as the above evidences a fact banking existed 2000BC is completely unfounded & simply not true because the word ” máš “ in the Sumerian has a double meaning purporting to mean interest by translators today however “ máš “ likewise translates to lamb or goat which is clearly misinterpreted as interest as its perceived by most today , in other words clay notations in ancient Mesopotamia involved a promissory notation to pay over time with ones future livestock/ production to a true creditor who actually gave up property or production of their own taking a risk in the exchange upon the issuance of another’s promissory notation, however due to the misunderstanding of interest by most if not all today the interpretation is failing to conclude the presumed interest is actually * earned profit *, such notations in fulfilling a * principal debt * were merely an unimpeded agreed promise to pay over time with ones own future production to a true creditor who actually gave up a like volume or measure of their own production & most certainly DID NOT entail any intervention resulting in unearned profit or unwarranted interest paid to an interventionary party or thief who gives up nothing of their own in a transaction such as banks clearly impose on our promissory obligations /notes today, as a result such notes today are subject to a monumental crime of theft by a banks purposed obfuscation.
+Any claim or unqualified assumption that purports a clay tablet of notation such as the above evidences a fact banking existed 2000BC is completely unfounded & simply not true because the word ” máš “ in the Sumerian has a double meaning purporting to mean interest by translators today however “ máš “ likewise translates to lamb or goat which is clearly misinterpreted as interest as its perceived by most today , in other words clay notations in ancient Mesopotamia involved a promissory notation to pay over time with ones future livestock/ production to a true creditor who actually gave up property or production of their own taking a risk in the exchange upon the issuance of another’s promissory notation, however due to the misunderstanding of interest by most if not all today the interpretation is failing to conclude the presumed interest is actually * earned profit *, in such notations in fulfilling a * principal debt * were it was merely an unimpeded agreed promise to pay over time with ones own future production to a true creditor who actually gave up a like volume or measure of their own production & most certainly did not, entail any intervention, resulting in the taking of unearned profit, or unwarranted interest paid to an interventionary party, or thief who clearly gives up nothing of their own in a transaction such as today’s banks, who impose such an unjust intervention upon our promissory obligations /notes, contracts or promises we have to each other , as a result such notes today are subject to a monumental crime of theft by a banks purposed obfuscation.

 Logically to infer clay notations evidences a form of early banking dating back to 2000BC is to likewise admit there was unjust intervention & no consideration of value given up by a purported creditor on those clay notations which was clearly not the case.